Levi Anderson: PLL Career

-Anderson was originially drafted by the Chaos in the 2023 PLL Draft, but he chose to return to St. Joe's for his fifth year of eligibility, causing them to lose their draft rights.
+Anderson was originally drafted by the Chaos in the 2023 PLL Draft, but he chose to return to St. Joe's for his fifth year of eligibility, voiding the Chaos' pick.

 In the 2024 PLL Draft, the California Redwoods selected Anderson with the 21st overall pick.
-On June 12th, the Redwoods traded Anderson to the Maryland Whipsnakes for a 2025 4th-Round pick.
-Anderson did not appear in a game for the Redwoods.
+The Redwoods traded Anderson to the Maryland Whipsnakes for a 2025 4th-Round pick before the season started.